Do Patti: Plot

 VJ learns of the sisters' rivalry and Dhruv's violent behaviour.
 Maaji recounts that whenever Saumya suggests having a child, Dhruv's temper flares, often leading to physical abuse.
 In one incident, he pushes her down the stairs, leaving her half-dead.
 Determined to bring Dhruv to justice, VJ confronts him, but Dhruv insists her fall was accidental, a claim Saumya initially supports, stating her intent to start afresh with him and not wanting to lose to Shailee.

 At home, Saumya proposes a paragliding trip, hoping Dhruv will recreate his initial proposal.
 Maaji, meanwhile, works to gather evidence against Dhruv, who dismisses her warnings to mend his ways.
 During a Holi celebration, Shailee and Dhruv share a moment, prompting Saumya to lead Dhruv on a paragliding outing.
 Mid-flight, Dhruv's harness fails, but both narrowly escape.
-Dhruv is arrested on the basis of Saumya's accusation of attempted murder: she claims that Dhruv loosened her harness to push her out.
+Dhruv is arrested based on Saumya's accusation of attempted murder: she claims that Dhruv loosened her harness to push her out.
 With compelling evidence, he is convicted of attempted murder and domestic violence and sentenced to prison.

 VJ senses inconsistencies in the case's details.
 She realises that Saumya and Shailee orchestrated a deception: they had swapped roles before the paragliding, with Shailee sabotaging the harness mid-flight and then joining Saumya to accuse Dhruv.
 When VJ confronts them, Shailee argues that their actions were justified, revealing the family's history of concealed domestic abuse.
 She admits that remaining silent about their mother's suffering was wrong, while VJ reflects on domestic violence as a social, not merely private, issue.
-Convinced of Dhruv's culpability, VJ withdraws her appeal, convinced not always going by books is right, and the film concludes as Saumya finds closure.
+Since punishment for domestic abuse is much less than attempted murder, VJ withdraws her appeal, convinced that not always going by the book delivers justice, and the film concludes as Saumya finds closure.